shoui520/shoui520.github.io/docs/guide.md

 ***※ “Learning Japanese” may improperly refer to both acquiring and learning.
 So please keep that in mind.***

 ### i+1
+From Wikipedia: “[The Input Hypothesis] states that learners progress in their knowledge of the language when they comprehend language input that is slightly more advanced than their current level.
+Krashen called this level of input “i+1”, where “i” is the learner’s interlanguage and “+1″ is the next stage of language acquisition.”

 In simple terms, i+1 means “one [and no more than one] thing [piece of language] you do not yet know in the sentence" Say if you were learning English and you heard the sentence, "I'm playing the guitar", but you didn't know the word "playing" .
 This sentence would be i+1 because you know all the words and grammar structures apart from "playing".
 This is also comprehensible input IF you understood the message it was conveying.